Areca nut production in India: History

-Areca nut is extensively used as a masticator in south and southeast Asian counties, chewed with or without betel leaves.
+Areca nut is extensively used as a masticator in south and southeast Asian countries, chewed with or without betel leaves.
 However, in India it has a special ethno-religious importance.

 Varieties

 In India there are two varieties of areca nut, also called supari in Hindi language.
 One is the white variety and the other is the red variety.
 The white areca nut is produced by harvesting the fully ripe nuts and then subjecting it to sun drying for about 2 months.
 In the red variety the green areca nut is harvested, boiled and then its exterior husk is removed.
 Sometimes Arecanut is even grounded in the soil for fermentation purpose to enhance the taste preferably called as "Mojha Tamul" in Assam.